What To Pack When Visiting The Grand Canyon

 - A broad brimmed hat to keep sunlight from burning your neck and head is one way to defeat the searing heat.

 - Sunglasses to keep your eyes protected from the bright sunlight and glaring extremes.

 - Always carry water with you so that you remain hydrated.
 The temperatures are extreme in the desert and can go from extremely cool in the morning or night to excruciatingly hot in the direct sunlight during the day.
 Many hikers have fallen ill because they became overheated.
 Morning or early evening hikes are considered the safest for the extreme heat of the desert.

 - However, if you do decide to venture out during the heat of the day, it is suggested that you alternate between salty foods and water to keep your hydration balance in check.
 Also it is appropriate to carry a spray bottle of water to keep your neck, head and clothing damp – to allow your body heat to evaporate.

 Remember – Always err on the side of caution

 - Carry water with you at all times and adequate sunscreen.

 - If you have any questions about what you should wear, check with a Ranger or one of the Tour Guides.

-- If you find you do not have the proper clothing with you, many of the shops and stores have additional clothing for purchase, including the National Geographic Branded Merchandise which you can outfit yourself for any expedition or guided tour.
+- If you find you do not have the proper clothing with you, many of the shops and stores have additional clothing for purchase, including the Branded Merchandise which you can outfit yourself for any expedition or guided tour.